 Working Together to Fight Hunger.

-The Food Bank of the Albemarle has 145 hunger relief partners that include food pantries, soup kitchens, day care centers, after school programs, backpack programs, mobile food pantries, shelters, adult day care centers, supplemental nutrition programs and more.
+The Food Bank of the Albemarle has 100 hunger relief partners that include over 145 unique programs including: food pantries, soup kitchens, day care centers, backpack programs, mobile food pantries, shelters, adult day care centers, supplemental nutrition programs and more.
 Every effort is made to reach into all parts of our service area.
 For a complete list of programs near you, enter your zip code into the agency locator at the bottom left of the page.

 We want to be sure we are providing complete and accurate information.
 If you discover an error, please CLICK HERE to email our webmaster.